mandreasen/CSGOCoordinator/README.md

 Commend a player for being friendly, a good teacher or/and a good leader.

 *You can commend with one account once per 12 hours.*

+### csgo.match.requestGameInfo(matchId, outcomeId, token)
+* `matchId` - CS:GO match id in string format
+* `outcomeId` - CS:GO outcome id in string format
+* `token` - CS:GO token in integer format

+Requests match info.
+Listen for the `matchList` event for response.

+### csgo.match.requestRecentGames()

+Request match info of your recent played games.
+Listen for the `matchList` event for response.

+### csgo.match.requestMatchmakingStats()

+Request matchmaking stats.
+Listen for the `matchmakingStats` event for response.

 # Events
 ### ready